LBcheche/Timer-For-LOVE2D/README.md

 ### Set Methods

-- `setAlarmFunction(afunc)`: Public function responsible for set the callback function. `afunc` is a client's callback function.
+- `setAlarmFunction(afunc)`: Public function responsible for set the callback function.
+Passed parameter `afunc` is a client's callback function.

-- `setTime(time)`: Public function responsible for set Timer's delay. `time` is a Timer's delay value in seconds.
+- `setTime(time)`: Public function responsible for set Timer's delay.
+Passed parameter `time` is a Timer's delay value in seconds.

 ### Get/Has Methods